MicrosoftDocs/VBA-Docs/outlook/How-to/General/how-to-add-items-to-a-list-or-combo-box-at-run-time.md

 ---

-# How to: Add Items To a List or Combo Box at Run Time
+# Add Items To a List or Combo Box at Run Time

 In a  **[ListBox](../../../api/Outlook.listbox.md)** or **[ComboBox](../../../api/Outlook.combobox.md)** with a single column, use the **AddItem** method to add an individual entry to the list.